Frequently Asked Questions

 Florida Statute 193.052 requires that all tangible personal property be reported each year to the Property Appraisers Office.
 If you receive a return, its because our office has determined that you may have property to report.
 If you feel the form is not applicable, return it with an explanation.
 Failure to receive a Personal Property Tax Return DR-405 does not relieve you of your obligation to file.

 A TPP form will be mailed to you at the beginning of the year.
-If you do not recieve a form please contact Osceola Property Appraiser Office or click here to download a copy of the DR-405 TPP Tax Return Form.
+If you do not receive a form please contact Osceola Property Appraiser Office or click here to download a copy of the DR-405 TPP Tax Return Form.

 All Returns must be filed.
 If you have more than one location, the assets of each should be listed on separate Returns.